Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 Credit Card Rewards vs Cashback: Complete 2026 Comparison

-The global credit card rewards market reached $180 billion in annual payouts in 2025, according to World Bank financial data.
-Yet studies show that 40-60% of cardholders fail to optimize their card choice, leaving thousands of rupees on the table annually through poor selection, unused benefits, or expired points.
+The global credit card rewards market exceeded $180 billion in annual payouts in 2025, according to World Bank financial data.
+However, research consistently shows that 40–60% of cardholders fail to maximize rewards due to mismatched card selection, low-value redemptions, or unused benefits.

 The global credit card rewards market reached $180 billion in annual payouts in 2025, according to World Bank financial data.
-Yet studies show that 40-60% of cardholders fail to optimize their card choice, leaving thousands of rupees on the table annually through poor selection, unused benefits, or expired points.
+Yet studies show that 40–60% of cardholders fail to optimize their card choice—losing significant value through mismatched cards, low-value redemptions, or unused benefits.

 💵